RobZyg/Assignment-2/index.md

 Neuroticism 67%

 I am quite open and inquisitive and can think outside the box.
-I can be quite agreeable and put other people ahead of myself and can help and co-
+I can be quite agreeable and put other people ahead of myself and can help and co-operate I can look for team members that might struggle with something and help them to learn through a smaller team would be good because then it will be quieter and I will be more comfortable.

+#### Ideal job

+My ideal job is CyberSecurity
+This position includes leading a small team, planning and executing attacks attempting to breach the system.

 ### <a href="https://poddie62.github.io/RMIT/meandit">Tim</a>